Portfolio

 • We are dependent on BX REIT Advisors L.L.C. (the “Adviser”) to conduct our operations, as well as the persons and firms the Adviser retains to provide services on our behalf.
 The Adviser will face conflicts of interest as a result of, among other things, the allocation of investment opportunities among us and Other Blackstone Accounts (as defined in BREIT’s prospectus), the allocation of time of its investment professionals and the substantial fees that we will pay to the Adviser.

-• On acquiring shares, you will experience immediate dilution in the net tangible book value of your investment.
+• On acquiring shares, an investor will experience immediate dilution in the net tangible book value of the investor’s investment.

 • There are limits on the ownership and transferability of our shares.